-Guests can easily spend 1-2 hours perusing through the artwork, with a notable focus on the Louis Comfort Tiffany exhibition — the most comprehensive of its kind in the world.
+Guests can easily spend one to two hours perusing through the artwork, with a notable focus on the Louis Comfort Tiffany exhibition — the most comprehensive of its kind in the world.

 84 – See a Broadway show at the Dr. Phillips Center

-With a diverse range of shows, spanning Broadway-style musicals to cinema screenings, opera evenings, and everything in between, the Dr. Phillips Center for the Performing Arts has an event for everyone.
+With a diverse range of shows from Broadway-style musicals to cinema screenings, opera evenings and everything in between, the Dr. Phillips Center for the Performing Arts has an event for everyone.

-The complex is conveniently located in the heart of Downtown Orlando, which means an abundance of restaurants and nightlife await to make an entire evening of it!
+Conveniently located in the heart of Downtown Orlando, the complex has abundant neighboring restaurants and nightlife where you can make an evening of it!

 85 – Go axe throwing to unleash some inner rage!